 Instagram is no different here in that you can also benefit from scheduling many of your Instagram posts.
 Just be sure to drop the post when your followers are most active: quick engagement makes the Insta algorithm happy.

-See?
-Becoming an Instagram master isn’t as hard as you thought!
+Keeping up with the top posters on Instagram isn’t as hard as you thought it’d be, right?
 While we’ve covered what you need to know to start posting, like all things digital marketing, it’s a refinement process.
 Depending on your business, you’ll need to cultivate different skills, focus on certain types of posts, and pivot your marketing campaign plans as time passes.

 What are some of your sure-fire tricks for getting Instagram engagement?
-How do you harness the power of Instagram to improve your business?
+How do you use it to improve your business?

 Let me know in the comments!